itiligent/Sonos-OpenWRT-VLANs/README.md

-# 🎵 **How to configure Sonos with VLANs & OpenWRT (2025)**
+# 🎵 **Configure Sonos with VLANs & OpenWRT (2025)**

-### Configuring OpenWRT VLANs for the new Sonos architecture

-As of late 2024, much online documentation on configuring VLANs for Sonos is somewhat outdated due to several recent changes to the Sonos network architecture.

-Also, Sonos has shifted from a **LAN-first** to a **CLOUD-first** architecture, which introduces some new networking requirements and security concerns.
-This change of product focus impacts how VLANs should be configured to support:
+After late 2024, much Sonos VLAN documentation became outdated.
+Sonos has shifted from a LAN-first to a CLOUD-first model, requiring new VLAN considerations for:

 - Device discovery & setup
-- All Sonos controller application types & versions
+- Sonos controller apps (all types/versions)
-- Music streaming
-- Local music library sharing
+- Streaming & local music libraries
-- Apple AirPlay connectivity
+- Apple AirPlay

 ---

-## 📋 **Key Requirements**
+## 📋 **Key Setup Requirements**

-A fully functional Sonos system operating over VLANs with OpenWRT requires the following networking components:
+For reliable Sonos on accross OpenWRT VLANs, you’ll need to establish the following:

-- 🔄 **An mDNS System**: Avahi is typically installed by default in OpenWRT
+- 🔄 mDNS (Avahi, usually included)
-- 📡 **IGMP Snooping**: To efficiently manage multicast traffic
+- 📡 IGMP Snooping
-- 🌐 **IGMP Multicast Proxying**: To forward multicast traffic between VLANs
+- 🌐 IGMP Multicast Proxy (IGMPproxy)
-- 📥 **ICMP between Sonos devices, router & controller**: Facilitates various timing & background communications
+- 📥 ICMP between Sonos, router & controllers
-- 📥 **A broadcast forwarding mechanism**: To support the legacy Sonos desktop application
+- 📥 Broadcast forwarding (for older legacy desktop app)
-- 🛡️ **Various TCP & UDP firewall & proxy rules to**:
+- 🛡️ Firewall/proxy rules to:
-  - _**Securely**_ direct Sonos multicast traffic
+     - Restrict multicast to internal VLANs
-  - Forward Sonos-specific unicast traffic between VLANs
+     - Forward Sonos unicast traffic securely
 ---

-### 🛠️ **Reference OpenWRT System**
+### 🛠️ Reference OpenWRT Setup
-These [example config files](https://github.com/itiligent/Sonos-OpenWRT-VLANs/tree/main/example-config-files) form the example reference system described in this guide.

 ### **Example VLANs**
 1. **LAN VLAN**:
-   - This is the trusted network where the Sonos controller application will operate from
+   - The trusted network with the Sonos controller application
-      - This VLAN is the **"Upstream"** network for IGMP proxying
+      - for IGMPproxy, this VLAN is the **"Upstream"** network
 2. **Guest VLAN** (optional):
    - Trusted network for guests also using a Sonos application
-      - This VLAN is also an **"Upstream"** network for IGMP proxying
+      -  for IGMPproxy this VLAN is also an **"Upstream"** network
 3. **IOT VLAN**:
-   - The untrusted VLAN for IOT devices
+   - The untrusted VLAN for your Sonos speakers and any other IOT devices
-      - This VLAN is the **"Downstream"** network for IGMP proxying
+      - for IGMP proxy this VLAN is the **"Downstream"** network

+This link provides [companion OpenWRT config files](https://github.com/itiligent/Sonos-OpenWRT-VLANs/tree/main/example-config-files) that mirror the above VLAN structure and can be adapted to your own system.

 ---

-### **Assumptions**
+### 🔧 Assumptions
-- OpenWRT 21.02 or above (the newer DSA architecture)
+- OpenWRT 21.x (the newer DSA architecture)
-- VLANS for LAN, Guest & IOT have been pre-created similar to the supplied example comfig files.
+- VLANS for LAN, Guest & IOT have been pre-created (see supplied comfig files).
-    - LAN, Guest & IOT network interfaces have all been configured with the their appropriate VLAN assigment & static IP.
 - WAN access is available to all VLANs.
 - Sonos devices are using **static IP addresses** (static dhcp reservations are recommended).
 ---

-### **Muticast Proxy Security Warning**
+### ⚠️ Security Note on Multicast

+**Sonos relies on multicast (e.g., 239.255.255.250) which is also used by uPnP.**

+**This guide shows how to restict uPnP to internal VLANs only.**

-**Unrestricted multicast of uPnP traffic poses significant security risks, especially if allowed to reach the WAN interface**.
+**WARNING: Unrestricted multicast or uPnP traffic must not be allowed to the WAN interface.

-Be advised that Sonos device discovery and various other Sonos communications requires a range of multicast to be relayed across router interfaces.
-There are security considerations with this due to Sonos multicast traffic sharing the same address block used by the broader uPnP suite (239.255.255.250).
-As such, extra steps must be taken to carefully limit multicast.
-Wherever possible, legacy Universal Plug & Play OpenWRT packages should be removed or disabled.

-This guide explains how to limit all Sonos multicast traffic to just the LAN, GUEST, and IOT VLANs interfaces only.
-As such it is strongly recommended to apply all firewall rules in this guide as a minimum baseline.
+ Also, wherever possible, legacy Universal Plug & Play OpenWRT packages should be removed or disabled.**.

 ---